 The company continues to innovate, improving its products and creating new ones.
 In 2015, Sealed

-Air announced the creation of NewAir I.B., designed to ship flat, reducing bulk and lowering transportation costs.
+Air announced the creation of NewAir I.B.
+Extreme (cue air guitar), designed to ship flat, reducing bulk and lowering transportation costs.
 One truckload is equivalent to 40 truckloads of traditional Bubble Wrap.
 Customers will then inflate sheets as needed with a custom air pump.

-The new stuff will look like traditional Bubble Wrap but don’t be fooled: it will not pop, no matter how hard you press, poke, punch, squeeze, sit or stomp on it.
-We’re going to miss that pleasantly startling noise.
+The stuff looks like traditional Bubble Wrap but don’t be fooled: it will not pop, no matter how hard you press, poke, punch, squeeze, sit or stomp on it.
+Believe me, we’ve tried.
+We miss that pleasantly startling noise that induces a fight-or-flight response in anyone within earshot.
 While we can’t replicate the sensation, we can help keep the memory alive with this:

 Happy Bubble Wrap Appreciation Day!